SawanKumar28/real-life/README.md

 Finally, we benchmarked a "toy-example" code, which is a much simplified version of the baseline code.
 We performed the operation `b(i) = b(i) + a(i)`, on the same CPU where we conducted our experiments.
 The memory bandwidth achieved with this benchmark was ~2.46 GB/s.
 Given that the GPU we used (Nvidia GTX 1080i Ti) has a maximum memory bandwidth of 484 GB/s, the maximum possible speedup would be around ~200x for a memory bound process.
 The speedups we report, with the full algorithm, are of the same order (~50-100x).

-# References
+## References
-[1] Gugnani, Shashank, et al. "MPI-LiFE: Designing High-Performance Linear Fascicle Evaluation of Brain Connectome with MPI."
-High Performance Computing (HiPC), 2017 IEEE 24th International Conference on.
-IEEE, 2017.
+[1] Gugnani, S., Lu, X., Pestilli, F., Caiafa, C., & Panda, D. K. (2017, December).
+MPI-LiFE: Designing High-Performance Linear Fascicle Evaluation of Brain Connectome with MPI.
+In High Performance Computing (HiPC), 2017 IEEE 24th International Conference on (pp. 213-222).
+IEEE.